Get Free Audit

 Method #2: Edit footer menu with layout

-I would advise relying on this method in case you do not need to change the whole structure of the menu, but simply add or delete a block.
+I would advise relying on this method in case you do not need to change the whole menu structure but simply add or delete a block.

-To edit the footer menu with layout, you need to know whether the theme is installed in app/design directory or in vendor.
-Go to FTP, proceed to magento folder and then to app/design folder.
-If the latter is empty, then you have a standard or a third-party theme installed in the vendor folder.
+To edit the footer menu with layout, you need to know whether the theme is installed in the app/design directory or vendor.
+Go to FTP, proceed to the Magento folder, and then to the app/design folder.
+If the latter is empty, you have a standard or a third-party theme installed in the vendor folder.

-In my case, I use Luma theme as an example (vendor/magento/theme-frontend-luma).
-Before you proceed to editing, create a custom theme and perform theme inheriting.
+In my case, I use the Luma theme as an example (vendor/magento/theme-frontend-luma).
+Before you edit, create a custom theme and perform theme inheriting.

 1. Create the folders and files you will need

-this is how to create a layout file through which we will add and delete menu sections.
+This is how to create a layout file to add and delete menu sections.

 Andrey_Dubina